 Mitigation of Damages Affirmative Defense to Breach of Lease & Contract in California

-Parties to contracts, including landlords and tenants, should be aware of the duty to mitigate damages by all parties, including landlords.
+Parties to contracts should be aware of the duty to mitigate damages by all parties, including landlords.
 This includes damages for unpaid rent that becomes due after the breach of a lease.
 This doctrine of mitigation of damages, often called a duty to mitigate, forms one of the most common affirmative defenses to a breach of contract claim, such as a lawsuit for breach of a lease.
+We highly recommend contacting an experienced breach of contract attorney who can evaluate your unique circumstances.

 Specifically, the law in California is that, “if a lessee of real property breaches the lease and abandons the property before the end of the term or if his right to possession is terminated by the lessor because of a breach of the lease, the lease terminates.
 Upon such termination, the lessor may recover from the lessee…the worth at the time of award of the amount by which the unpaid rent for the balance of the term after the time of award exceeds the amount of such rental loss that the lessee proves could be reasonably avoided.”
 Cal.
 Civ.
 Code § 1951.2(a)(3).